Gallogeta/MCS/index.md

 **Cover letter for employers**<br>

-I’m a problem-solver who loves finding efficient solutions.
-I enjoy interacting with people and providing excellent customer service in English, Finnish, and Estonian.
-I’m a team player, but I’m also comfortable working independently.
-I’m organized, efficient, and always eager to learn new things.
-I have experience with user support, Active Directory, software installation, and ticketing systems like JIRA.
-I’m skilled in troubleshooting, functional testing, and bug reporting.
-I’ve even filed bug reports for popular PC games!
-I’m also familiar with AWS Cloud Computing.

-About Cyber Security: I have many Cisco certs about cyber security and I have finished cyber security courses from Metropolia and Laurea University.

 About myself:
 I am very positive and have CAN-DO attitude.
 I take user security very seriously.
 In several places where I have worked, I have been one of the best workers in the company.
 I like to earn trust by working and giving high quality work to my employers or clients.
 I accept criticism and can improve in a short time.
 I have logical critical thinking and never bring emotions to workplace.
 I like to talk with people about AI and cyber security.
 Also I am proficient in singing opera and using AI in my daily life.
 (Not talking about ChatGPT) :) .
 I currently am getting Linux Administrator and Ansible certificate from Red Hat Academy.
 Building also chatbot web application in React and hosting server in Linode.
 I use debloating software, that I wrote for Windows.
 I am quite good of detecting fraud , phishing and scams.

-If you really read this cover letter then, my situation is bad.
-I want to work and I want to stay in one company as long as possible.
-I am loyal and trustworthy.
-I have no idea why companies won’t even get me an interview.
-I did an CV and AI sorting  analyze  and found that AI can’t read my CV.
-Many times it has given me very odd titels like:”People’s Management”, “Communication Designer” :D
-And I have no idea where AI takes them.
-It is funny but very bad for me.
+I currently am getting Linux Administrator and Ansible certificate from  Red Hat Academy.
+Building also chatbot web application in React and hosting server in Linode.
+I use debloating software, that I wrote for Windows.
+I am quite good of detecting fraud , phishing and scams.
+Also I am building a website for a company.
+And Firewall rule *.py for server to be invisible bots and hacks.

 Thank you for reading and have a nice day.